 Now saw the stopping cut with a small saw and pare away most of the pencil-colored wood with a chisel.

-Stop occasionally to reinsert the dowel and check for fit.
+Don’t cut away the whole section all at once.
+Pare away about half of it, reinsert the dowel, and check for fit with the arm.
 The arm should slide easily into the mortise with the dowel inserted, and the mechanism should lock securely with a minimum of travel in the dowel.
 Once you are sure of the fit, proceed to shaping the fence profile.

 Shaping the Fence and Installing the Cutter